 Rule # 2: Physical and Logical Security

-Any data center must maintain Physical and Logical Security of your data and systems.
+Any data center must maintain the Physical and Logical Security of your data and systems.
 Audit standards and business plans require various levels of security.
 System designs need to be built appropriately using tools and techniques that overlay the audit and business plans.
-Designs and tools such as, Tiered DMZs, Intrusion Prevention systems ( both network and operating system based ), Web layer security, etc., need to be implemented and integrated appropriately within each Company’s application architecture.
+Designs and tools such as, Tiered DMZs, Intrusion Prevention Systems ( both network and operating system based ), Web layer security, etc., need to be implemented and integrated appropriately within each Company’s application architecture.

 Rule # 3: Problem Determination